ipshipyard/p2p-forge/README.md

 # p2p-forge

-> An Authoritative DNS server for distributing DNS subdomains to libp2p peers
+> An Authoritative DNS server for distributing DNS subdomains to libp2p peers.
+>
+> This is the backend of [`AutoTLS` feature introduced in Kubo 0.32.0-rc1](https://github.com/ipfs/kubo/blob/master/docs/config.md#autotls).

 ## Build